 My Background And Vision:

 In addition to maximizing individual wellness, I work to develop community connection through my offerings as well as my writing and on Patreon (https://www.patreon.com/ignitewellbeing).
-Community care and connection is integral to healthy societies and systems structured around permaculture, partnership, and abundance, a perspective I ascribe to as a faculty member of The Resiliency Institute.
+Community care and connection are integral to healthy societies and are the foundation of healthy individuals, and this is where many wellness offerings fail.
+True well-being is not a solo, inside job, but is found in community and a systems-based approach.
+Further, systems structured around permaculture, partnership, and abundance are a perspective I ascribe to as a faculty member of The Resiliency Institute.

 About my writing:

 Part of my creative visioning involves writing essays and poetry, to explore the “wild” (instinctual, intuitive), the esoteric, the unseen and subtle as well as the status quo, and the intersectionality of the social, political, and spiritual.
 Because of this, the blog posts are not always family-friendly and might contain language and concepts not suitable for the work environment.